aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-sqs-terraform/README.md

     ```
     terraform init
     ```
 4. Deploy the AWS resources for the pattern as specified in the `main.tf` file.
-Input variables are configured in `variables.tf`.
-But, there are different ways to pass variables to the CLI.

     Use the below command to review the changes before deploying.
     ```